hellbelly/BS-Snper/README.txt

 	9. Crick QUAL: Average PHRED score for the reads covering the guanine (referred to the Watson strand).

 6. Contact information
-If you have any problem please do not hesitate to contact gaoshengjie@genomics.org.cn .
+If you have any problem please do not hesitate to contact: gaoshengjie@genomics.org.cn zoudan_001@foxmail.com